EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ArduinoSoil.md

         {% include figure.liquid path="assets/img/ArduinoSoil/State3.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 This state uses the "Elapsed time" expressVI, and subtracts from it the user defined Duration to determine the remaining time before moving forward.
 The Duration is entered in hours and Minutes, and needs to first be converted to seconds before being subtracted.
-The "remaining time" value is then used to determine to go to the "Send Reminder" case or stay in the present one.
+The "remaining time" value is then used to determine whether to go to the "Send Reminder" case or stay in the present one.
 Theres also a failsafe to ensure that, if the moisture level falls below the threshold (i.e if the user waters the plant in this state), it will return to the "Read Value" case.

 * Button Fallback